unicode-org/message-format-wg/exploration/selection-matching-options.md

 For First-Match the entire message must be sent through the entire translation system, since the translator might need to reorder _variants_ during the translation process.
 The translation memory for the existing parts of the message might not be easily applied.

 For any of the Best-Match straegies, MF2's design allows tools to treat each _variant_ as a separable _segment_.
-Each _variant_ can be leveraged against previous iterations in translation memory, while the tool can use the _message_ to group the _variants_ into a related _translation unit_.
+Each _variant_ can be leveraged against previous iterations in translation memory, while the tool can use the _message_ to group the _variants_ into a related _translation unit_ ("TU").
 In the translation editor the translator can still be provided the necessary metadata to perform an accurate translation, so perhaps such segment might look something like:

 ```
 source: en